 After discussing some options with one of the pharmacists from the transplant team the next morning, I went to see my GP who was happy to prescribe me with a muscle relaxant, but we were also keen to try a more conservative approach of tonic water (for the quinine), epsom salts baths, magnesium therapy and then the muscle relaxants.
 A bath, coupled with Nina Simone soothed me greatly, and the quadruple therapy approach worked a treat.
 I slept.
 Not a single twitch.
 In fact, I woke up smiling.

 But before I slept, I had to get the fuck over myself and my feelings of worthlessness and failure.
-My doctor (another wonderfully caring doctor – the kind of person who should be a doctor), laid my feelings of failure to rest after assuring me that I’d done incredibly well and that these things happen.
+My doctor laid my feelings of failure to rest after assuring me that I’d done incredibly well and that these things happen.
 They may be unexpected, but they happen.

-I wish I could be far more noble and say that the suffering was worth it, but I cannot.
-Last night, I managed to drop my dose of muscle relaxant which I see as a win, so I’ll aim to decrease the dose again this evening.
+I wish I could be far more noble and say that the suffering was worth it, but I can’t.
+Last night I managed to drop my dose of muscle relaxant which I see as a win, so I’ll aim to decrease the dose again this evening.

 Today I walked into the chemist I’ve been going to for just over two years where I saw my favourite pharm-boy for the last time at the ‘junkie counter’.
 Let’s call him D. D was so bloody happy that I’d been able to stop taking the medication and didn’t need any more for the rest of the year.
 I was officially off the books.
 Another lovely pharmacist who had dosed me a couple of weeks ago also passed on her congrats.
 D and I shared a big hug and we had a chat about Christmas.
 Hugs are better than drugs, people!
-Here I was thinking they’d be glad to see the last of me, but I’ve promised that I’ll pop in and say hello when I’m passing by.
+I thought they’d be glad to see the back of me, but they asked me to pop in and say hello when I’m passing by.
 Here’s hoping the hugs are requisite with each visit.